ensolvers/ensolvers-cicd/README.md

 - The app is created with [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) - if not, at least the source code should be included in a `src` folder at project root, a `build` script should be part of `package.json`
 - The environment-related properties for the app are located in `src/environment.json`.
 Properties files for other environments should reside in `src` as well.

+A template invocation can be find on [templates/react-deploy-example.sh](templates/react-deploy-example.sh)

 The script requires the following parameters: